 Download the Ares Aeration brochure.

 Lagoon duckweed: Lesser of two evils?

 Although duckweed is a fascinating and useful plant, it is not a friend to the typical wastewater lagoon, except perhaps in a polishing cell, where it’s the lesser of two evils.

 If a polishing cell has enough nutrient content to support the growth of algae or duckweed, duckweed is highly preferable.
 The polishing cell is intended to settle out any remaining solids before discharge, so having algal blooms defeats the purpose by adding solids back in.
 A cover of duckweed will prevent TSS violations by keeping algae in check.

-As summer approaches, it’s important to keep duckweed from proliferating in your treatment lagoon, where it can cause anaerobic conditions, which leads to low DO, high BOD, and poor quality effluent.
+In the summer, it’s important to keep duckweed from proliferating in your treatment lagoon, where it can cause an anaerobic condition, which leads to low DO, high BOD, and poor quality effluent.